Steganos Password Manager Review

 Steganos has been in the game a long time, but sorrowfully the password manager has some issues greener competitors have overcome.
 It doesn't make use of the cloud and the interface is confusing at best.
 That said, its pricing and multi-user functionality is bound to get it a few fans.

-In this Steganos Password Manager review, we’re going to talk about everything we liked and didn’t like after spending time with the most recent version.
-We’ll discuss features, pricing, user-friendliness, security and support before giving our verdict.
+In this Steganos Password Manager review, we’re going to detail our experience with the tool after spending some time with it.
+Along the way, we’ll touch on its features, pricing, security, user friendliness and support, all before giving our verdict.

 - Steganos Password Manager